-Antec Scientific has introduced an innovative new stationary phase, AEX20, based on the same polymeric substrate as the L69 packing, featuring highly monodisperse 5 μm particles, a substantially higher degree of crosslinking (80% instead of 55%) and agglomerated with latex nano particles functionalized with quaternary amine exchange groups.
-Although, not specifically listed as USP L69 phase, the new stationary phase is
+Antec Scientific has introduced an innovative new stationary phase, AEX20, based on the same polymeric substrate as the L69 packing, featuring highly monodisperse 5 μ m particles, a substantially higher degree of crosslinking (80% instead of 55%) and agglomerated with latex nano particles functionalized with quaternary amine exchange groups.
+The SweetSep AEX20 stationary phase is listed at the USP as L69 packing [2].